 3. Patients with a temporary thyroid condition

-- Benign growths or nodules on the thyroid gland that require thyroid surgery or removal
+- Benign growths or nodules on the thyroid gland that require thyroid surgery or removal.
+Growths and nodules must be monitored for signs of cancer.

-- Low T3 Syndrome (non-thyroidal illness) can cause those who have healthy thyroid glands to experience thyroid hormone imbalance and T3 deficiency.
-Severe and long term T3 deficiency can hasten death and worsen illness.
+- Low T3 Syndrome (non-thyroidal illness, NTIS) can cause those who have healthy thyroid glands to experience severe thyroid hormone imbalance and T3 deficiency.
+Severe and long term T3 deficiency can hasten death and worsen the critical illness that triggered them.
 Only in those who survive is it temporary.
 Survival depends on the reawakening of TSH-stimulated T3 gland stimulation.

-At this time, our thyroid patients campaign is focusing on improvements to lifelong therapy for hypothyroidism.
+At this time, our thyroid patients campaign is focusing on improvements to lifelong therapy for hypothyroidism, while not ignoring hyperthyroidism and other thyroid conditions.

 - The vast majority of patients with a thyroid disease diagnosis will become hypothyroid.

-- While hyperthyroidism and gland disorders are treatable, severe damage to the thyroid gland itself is irreversible.
+- While hyperthyroidism and many gland disorders are temporary, severe damage to the thyroid gland itself is usually completely permanent and lifelong.

 - Patients whose treatment for hypothyroidism is mismanaged and misunderstood may suffer chronic symptoms and signs of hypothyroidism in tissues throughout their body regardless of a normalized or even low TSH hormone secretion from the pituitary gland.